 Anderson University’s First-Year Experience introduces students to well-rounded liberal arts curriculum through a series of engaging activities.
-Every first-year student builds upon a sturdy foundation that consists of Raven 101 (a registration and advising event), new student orientation, a first-year seminar, a critical-thinking seminar, and a peer-mentoring program.
+Every first-year student builds upon a sturdy foundation that consists of Raven 101 (a registration and advising event), new student orientation, and a seminar during their first semester at AU.

 During their time at college, Anderson University students stroll through the Valley, play laser tag in the library, explore their faith, and learn from the best faculty.
 They enjoy a variety of activities after hours through the Campus Activities Board, service clubs, student organizations, fine arts events, and athletics.
 There is plenty of fun to be had, but those who want to stretch their thinking after class also have countless opportunities to learn from others on campus, AU alumni, and nationally known speakers.

-Through a recent speaker series, students had the opportunity to witness valuable, real-world applications to their studies, hearing from experts in the sciences, national security studies, and successful AU alums.
+Through campus speaker series and chapel speakers, AU students have the opportunity to witness valuable, real-world applications to their studies, hearing from experts in multiple fields, and from successful AU alums.
 Other renowned, annual lecture series conferences hosted by Anderson University include the Newell Lectures in Biblical Studies, the Indiana Faith Writing Conference, and the York Children’s Literature Festival.
-Additionally, in 2016, the School of Music, Theatre, and Dance hosted a conference for the American College Dance Association.

 The School of Music, Theatre, and Dance presents concerts, dance performances, and theatre productions that feature both students and guest artists.
 Anderson University has three performance venues on campus that proudly host student- and guest-created exhibits.
 Currently, the university is hosting a special three-year exhibit to celebrate the life and legacy of alums Bill and Gloria Gaither.
 The university also owns artwork by Warner Sallman, painter of the famous Head of Christ.
 A collection of Sallman’s work is permanently on display on the second floor of AU’s York Recital Hall and Galleries.